 Wondering how to become a freelance reporter?
 This step-by-step guide will get you there!

-Freelance writing can take many forms, but if you're wondering how to become a freelance reporter, your journey to full-time freelancing is going to take a unique path.
-A freelance journalist writes for magazines and newspapers, either online or offline, and this requires a specialized type of writing.
+Freelance writing can take many forms, but if you’re wondering how to become a freelance reporter, your journey to full-time freelancing will take a unique path.
+A freelance journalist writes for magazines and newspapers, either online or offline, requiring a specialized type of writing.